 To bring to the forefront what you believe in yourself are indications of a good future doctor, you have to understand what the medical interview stations are looking for and how you can be most direct in portraying what you think.
-Every person sitting in that UMAT examination hall, including yourself, will believe to some extent that they are the right person for the medical field.
+Every person sitting in that UCAT, including yourself, will believe to some extent that they are the right person for the medical field.
 But rather than simply asking if you are a suitable candidate, the interview stations aim to make you prove these qualities in hypothetical scenarios.
 Whether or not you believe that you perfectly embody the following qualities, knowing how to recognise and demonstrate them will be valuable to your self-reflection and subsequently your performance in a medical interview.

 Respect for diversity